 Trail to Eagle classes are offered to older Scouts who have perhaps earned most of the camp-type merit badges.
 This is a great way to bring the older Scouts to camp to help with troop leadership and to jump-start them on their Eagle advancement.
 These are some of the most popular classes for older youth.

 Rock Climbing is held on large granite walls, cliffs, and overhangs on the edge of Camp Marin Sierra.
 Scouts can complete a 40' rappell or take their first steps in learning to climb.
-Three different climbing routes and two rappells provide all levels a safe and exciting experience.
+Numerous different climbing routes and rappells provide all levels a safe and exciting experience.

 Marin Council has invested resources and is proud to have a well-equipped COPE course.
 It is challenging and fun for both youth and adults.